-The obligation on declaring an interest greater than the general public rests with the individual member - the Council cannot require a member to refrain from discussion and voting on a particular matter.
+The obligation to declare an interest greater than the general public rests with the individual member - the Board cannot require a member to refrain from discussion and voting on a particular matter.
 However, it is an offence under the Act for a member to discuss or vote on matters in which they have a pecuniary interest.